treesess/HKBUTT/README.md

 ### 1.2 Smokers in non-smoking areas - Campus

 This is where I got frequent offences where I worked.
-I can be very clear to say, THEi Tsing Yi Campus and IVE Tsing Yi Campus.
 Of course, I complained, many times, verbally, officially.
 Of course, nothing worked.

 Allow me to jump part of the stories here because they are lengthy.
 The situation is almost the same as where I lived. people smoked.
 Much more often than you can imagine.
 I can tell you this because of this HKBUTT project is making progress in confirming this statement.